 ‘It definitely broadened my mindset.
 Going to a low socio-economic school, you sometimes think that things aren’t possible.
 Whereas doing GOALS, getting exposure to high corporate business and seeing how it’s possible to achieve that, it just made me work harder to get there.’

 ‘It was a confidence boost in terms of thinking towards the future; back then I wasn’t too concerned.
 But when you do the program it gives you a spark and opens your eyes to go: “Okay, maybe I can do something, maybe there is something to look forward to after school”.
 Doing GOALS I got an idea of what I could be.
-Being interested in food, I would try all the things at lunch and that’s what inspired me.
-My sister goes to my old school now, and I’ve been telling her if you can get into the program go for it!’
+Being interested in food, I would try all the things at lunch and that’s what inspired me.’

-Lesca, studying a Doctor in Veterinary Medicine and ABCN alumna
+Lesca, studying a Doctor in Veterinary Medicine and GOALS alumna

 ‘It was good to know that you had someone to believe in you.
 I wish I could go back and thank my mentor for giving me her time and giving me adult support – it had a real impact on my life.
 I still apply what I learnt in my life today.
 I was able to be a successful mentor and facilitator during the Veterinary Medicine Year 1 program for new and future students.’

 ‘It was a very big glimpse into the working world, what to expect and how to achieve it.
-It was great meeting someone so compassionate and who knew what was going on.
-I became a chef, and I’ve achieved quite a high level in the industry.
-I believe the program helped me set goals and develop some sort of idea of how hard I have to work to get where I wanted to go, and confirmed that I could achieve it if I wanted to.
-It was a great insight into everything.
+The program helped me set goals and develop some sort of idea of how hard I have to work to get where I wanted to go.
 As a child you don’t listen to your parents.
 Meeting with someone who is a third party who confirms what your parents say really drives it home, because as a child you rebel against your parents.’